yawaramin/dream-html/README.md

 let view = null [p [] [txt "Hello"]; p [] [txt "World"]]
 ```

-You can do string interpolation using the `txt` node constructor and of any
+You can do string interpolation of text nodes using `txt` and of any
 attribute which takes a string value:

 ```ocaml